 The results revealed that the group that received the deep cleaning experienced significant improvements in HbA1c levels and fasting plasma glucose, while the control group saw no improvements.

 The team notes that, in most cases, these improvements corresponded with oral bacteria levels.
-Previous research has shown that oral bacteria may play an important role in diabetes.

 So, it seems that good oral hygiene and regular dental checkups may aid good blood glucose management for people with type 2 diabetes.